Climate Change: Regional Impacts

 Changes in Earth's climate have different effects in different areas of the world.
 Some places will warm much more than others, some regions will receive more rainfall, while others are exposed to more frequent droughts.
 Regional changes in temperature and precipitation are having impacts on people and ecosystems.
 Animals that are not able to tolerate changes in climate and are not able to move into new areas are threatened by extinction.

-While Earth's average global temperature is rising, the amount of warming is not equal in all areas of the world.
+Earth's average global temperature is rising, but the amount of warming is not equal in all areas of the world.

 - As the climate warms, the ocean is expected to warm more slowly than land because it takes much more heat to warm water than air and land.
 The air right above ocean water are expected to warm more slowly than land too.